 Reef Fish and Coastal Migratory Pelagics (CMPs) - The Reef Fish and Coastal Migratory Pelagics (CMPs) FMPs contain more than 30 species of snappers, groupers, jacks, hogfish, triggerfish, cobia, and mackerels.
 Reef fish and CMPs account for a majority of the ACL's monitored in the Gulf of Mexico and many reef fish managed under the commercial IFQ programs.
 Additionally, many of these species co-occur and are caught and discarded as bycatch while fishing for other target species.
-Electronic reporting is already required of dealers purchasing reef fish and CMPs, and headboats are required to report trip-level logbooks of landings.
+Electronic reporting is already required of dealers purchasing reef fish and CMPs, and headboats are required to report trip-level logbooks of landings and discards.
 Commercial logbooks are currently submitted via paper, but there is an ongoing pilot study to test at-sea vessel electronic logbooks (ELBs; Pierce 2014).
 There is also growing interest in the monitoring of recreational catches in the for-hire sector using ELBs.
-The Gulf of Mexico and South Atlantic FMCs have established a technical subcommittee, which will provide recommendations on an electronic reporting system for for-hire vessels by the end of 2014 (GMFMC/SAFMC 2014).
+Because many reef fish species cooccur, there is also a need to monitor the abundance and species composition of fish that are not retained by commercial and recreational fishermen.
+The Gulf of Mexico and South Atlantic FMCs have established a technical subcommittee, which provided recommendations on an electronic reporting system for for-hire vessels by the end of 2014 (GMFMC/SAFMC 2014).
 Additionally, efforts are underway to improve recreational catch estimation of red snapper, with many states conducting pilot studies in 2014 (see August 2014 GMFMC briefing book available at: www.gulfcouncil.org).
-Electronic reporting improvements are the SERO and SEFSC's primary priority for reef fish and CMPs.
+Electronic reporting improvements are the primary priority for reef fish and CMPs.
 Improvements and development of ER include: